vitae

 Member – Southern Society of Philosophy and Psychology

-Member – Women in Cognitive Science
+Member – WICs, Women in Cognitive Science

 Member – Division 3, APA